All Episodes

 I stand with you.

-and all citizens of the United States.
+And all citizens of the United States.

 The American people trust that your voice speaks for us all.

-And that you will make yourself heard through the constitutional responsibility granted to you by Alexander Hamilton himself.
+And that you, you will make yourself heard through the constitutional responsibility granted to you by Alexander Hamilton himself.

 What is evident is that Donald Trump lacks more than the qualifications to be president.